QuickkBooks/QuickkBooks.github.io/README.md

     6. Enter your contact information, including your phone number, and click on the "Call Me" button.
     7. You will receive a call from a QuickBoòks support representative who will assist you with your issue.

-Alternatively, you can also contact QuickBoòks support through live chat or email by following the same steps and selecting the appropriate option.
+Alternatively, you can also contact <a href="https://quickkbooks.github.io/">QuickBoòks support</a> through live chat or email by following the same steps and selecting the appropriate option.